auburn-comp-math/math-5650-6650.homework/README.md

    |-- README.md
 ```

-The test files are provided in this starter kit.
+**The files are provided in this starter kit.
 You should implement the algorithms in the corresponding files.
+Please read the following assignments carefully.**

 # :round_pushpin: Backtracking Line Search
 In this part, you will write a program to solve some test problems using the heavy ball method with backtracking line search.